jaroslawjanas/llmw-green-blocks/README.md

 The watermarking technique works as follows:

 1. Generate logits from the model
-2. Randomly split the vocabulary into "green" and "red" token lists based on the hash of the previous token
+2. Randomly split the vocabulary into "green" and "red" token lists based on the hash of the previous token(s)
 3. Add a bias value (typically 6.0) to the logits of green tokens
 4. Apply softmax to convert logits to probabilities
-5. Select the token with highest probability (greedy sampling)
+5. Select the token with highest probability (or sample based on temperature)
 6. Track how many green vs. red tokens are selected during generation

+Also supports:
+- Variable number of previous tokens to use for hashing (--hash-window)
+- Temperature-based sampling (--temperature)

 This technique increases the likelihood of selecting tokens from the green list, creating a statistical pattern that can be analyzed.